-A Sub-Fund will not necessarily sell an investment if its rating is reduced after the Manager, or the Portfolio Manager purchases it.
-To the extent that a security is assigned a different rating by one or more of the various rating agencies, the Manager, or any Portfolio Manager will use the highest rating assigned by any agency.
+A Sub-Fund will not necessarily sell an investment if its rating is reduced after the Manager or the Delegate Investment Manager purchases it.
+To the extent that a security is assigned a different rating by one or more of the various rating agencies, the Manager or any Delegate Investment Manager will use the highest rating assigned by any agency.

 Debt securities rated below investment grade by a generally recognised international rating agency and comparable unrated securities are considered to be of poor standing and mainly speculative, and those in the lowest rating category may be in default and are generally regarded by the rating agency as having extremely poor prospects of ever attaining any real investment standing.
 They reflect a greater possibility that the issuers may be unable to make timely payments of interest and principal.
 If this happens, or is perceived as likely to happen, the values of those investments will usually be more volatile.
-A default or expected default could also make it difficult for the Manager, or any Portfolio Manager to sell the investments at prices approximating the values the Manager, or any Portfolio Manager had placed on them.
+A default or expected default could also make it difficult for the Manager or any Delegate Investment Manager to sell the investments at prices approximating the values the Manager or any Delegate Investment Manager had placed on them.
 As lower rated bonds are traded mainly by institutions, they usually have a limited market, which may at times make it difficult for a Sub-Fund to establish their fair value.
-The potential credit risk and price fluctuations are greater for investments that are issued at less than their face value and make payments of interest only at maturity rather than at intervals during the life of the investment-grade investments generally have lower credit risk, they may share some of the risks of lower-rated investments.
+The potential credit risk and price fluctuations are greater for investments that are issued at less than their face value and make payments of interest only at maturity rather than at intervals during the life of the investment.
+Although investment-grade investments generally have lower credit risk, they may share some of the risks of lower-rated investments.